orpheuslummis/AstaVerde/tickets/archive/025-enhance-scc-permit.md

 ## Background / Justification

-`withdraw` and `repayAndWithdraw` require `burnFrom`, which depends on ERC20 allowances.
-Supporting EIP-2612 permit reduces friction (no prior approve tx) and improves UX in wallets/dapps.
+Previous design used `burnFrom` for withdraw flows, which depends on ERC20 allowances.
+Current design uses `transferFrom` → `burn`, still relying on allowances but without `burnFrom`.
+Supporting EIP-2612 permit could still reduce friction (no prior approve tx) and improve UX in wallets/dapps.

 ## Tasks